stancu-mihai/serverless-dotnet-api/README.md

 - Lock icon for authorization requiring services
 - Query parameters (?q=search&a=15)
 - Logging
+- User - should replace username with user id

+## Decisions
+- JWT Should contain just user id, because it is the only one not changing (otherwise the token may contain a deleted user and would still work for 7 days)

+## Questions
+- Admin and User in the same db?
+- (Dynamodb) How to generate id when user is written to db?

 ## History (resouces used)
 ```dotnet new webapi```